Ebonwulf/Ebonwulf/README.md

 Hi, my name is Lyssa and I'm a Junior Full-stack Software engineer.

+My love of how things work is what lead me towards a career in tech.

+I have studied a few game creation courses on Udemy, which is where I discovered that I really enjoy coding and the problem solving that comes with it.

+When I found out about the _Nology 12 week bootcamp I jumped at the chance to kickstart my career!
 <!--
 **Ebonwulf/Ebonwulf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.